 - Based on current scientific research

-- Receive your result within 3-4 weeks after sample arrived in the laboratory
+- Receive your results within three to four weeks after the sample’s arrival in the laboratory

 Information about the DNA Skin Test

 Collect a saliva sample

 The DNA Skin Test kit includes a cotton swab and a sample tube, which you can use to take a small saliva sample from the oral mucosa in the convenience of your home.